 The Institute's tertiary course has been developed by a team of highly qualified and experienced Psychology academics and professionals.
 We've invested significant time in developing a Bachelor of Psychological Science that intricately and progressively teaches key Psychology theory and contexts to provide graduates with a strong, thorough knowledge base.

 Enrol In Your Degree With NO MONEY DOWN

-The Institute is also approved as a Higher Education Provider by the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) so you can choose to pay your subject fees via the Fee Help system.
+The Institute is also approved as a Higher Education Provider by the Australian Government so you can choose to pay your subject fees via the Fee Help system.
 Fee Help is a loan scheme that assists eligible fee-paying students to pay their tuition fees.

-You can find out more about Fee Help from the following DIISRTE publication: Fee Help Information – 2012.
+You can find out more about Fee Help from the following publication: Fee Help Information – 2015.

 You also have the option of paying your subject fees directly to the Institute each semester for the subjects in which you are enrolled.
 Or alternatively, you may choose a combination of funding part of your subject fees through Fee Help and paying the remainder yourself.
 As you can see, the choice is yours.

 The Institute prides itself on setting the highest standards of support.
 One way we achieve this is by having high Lecturer to student ratios.

 To ensure we maintain our benchmark of quality support, we allocate a strictly limited number of placements based on our Lecturer and support team capabilities.

 The only fair way to manage the intake process for the high demand Bachelor of Psychological Science is on a first-in basis.

 Once the intake quota has been filled we won't be enrolling more students.
 To do so would reduce our lecturer to student ratio and could jeopardise the level of support we provide.
 And that's not something we're willing to do.
 Our reputation for quality support is extremely important to us.